Bink Video - The Video Codec for Games

 - Bink 2 is super, super fast.
 In some cases, up to 10 times faster than other modern codecs.
 It's fast enough to use for in-game videos, as well as cut-scene videos.
 Bink 2 takes this speed to the next level - a video frame decode is 75% SIMD instructions, and we now have near perfect two core scaling for even more speed.

 - Bink uses as little memory as possible.
 In some cases, up to 16 MB to 120 MB less than other codecs!
 You don't have to worry about a simple video codec hogging all your memory.
-Bink 2 uses the same total amount of memory as Bink 1.
+Bink 2 uses the same total amount of memory as Bink 1 (except when doing GPU-based decoding which does use more memory).

 - Bink runs on every platform.
-You can use the same API and data files on 15 different platforms.
-Bink 2 requires SIMD instructions, so on older hardware, like the Nintendo Wii and early iPhones, you can still use Bink 1.
+You can use the same API and data files on 16 different platforms.

 - Bink 2 now uses a full range colorspace (from 0 to 255, instead of the more common 16 to 235).
 This makes a huge difference in gradients if you use RGB input files (make sure you don't use input files that already use a crushed Y range colorspace)!